immuni-app/immuni-documentation/Technology.md

 Mobile Client

 **Description**
 The Mobile Client validates the OTP prior to uploading data.
 The request is authenticated with the OTP to be validated.
 Using the dedicated request header, the Mobile Client can indicate to the server that the call it is making is a dummy one.
 The server will ignore the content of such calls.
+Padding bytes are added as described in [Traffic Analysis Mitigation](/Traffic%20Analysis%20Mitigation.md).

 **Resource hostname**
 `upload.immuni.gov.it`